Biloute271/clickhouse-perftest/README.md

 - clickhouse/port : the port of Clickhouse native (not SQL) client
 - clickhouse/login : login of Clickhouse connection
 - clickhouse/password : password of Clickhouse connection
+- clickouhe/tablename : name of the table used for tests

 # Usage
 ## Golang nerd mode